kodexa-labs/aws-eks-cdk/README.md

 cdk destroy
 ```

+**Note that you will be asked if you wish to delete the primary.
+Type Y. This process will take a while to complete as did the 'cdk deploy'**

 If you need help with any of these steps for working with EKS clusters for Kodexa come join us in [Kodexa Slack](https://slack.kodexa.com) \[3\]

 \[1\]:	https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html